mattvenn/energy-wristband/docs/install.md

     ./daemon.py --debug --wb_address XX:XX:XX:XX:XX:XX

-The daemon runs silently, so check reader.log for lots of debugging information.
+The daemon runs silently, so check daemon.log for lots of debugging information.
 When things are running ok, you can remove --debug or replace it with --verbose as you wish.